DeltaXML/vscode-xpath-notebook/README.md

 ## STEP 2: Create and save a new XPath Notebook

-In Visual Studio Code, create a new file ( `New File` from the command pallette) and save the new file with a `.xbook` filename extension, e.g. `my-notebook.xbook`.
-The file will then be shown as an empty notebook.
+Open the Visual Studio Code command palette (**⇧⌘P**),  and run the `New XPath Notebook` command.
+An untitled notebook with a markdown cell and a code cell will be shown, initially the file is untitled with a `.xbook` file extension.

-Notebook files are saved in Visual Studio Code in the usual way.
-For XPath Notebooks, output cells are not included in the notebook file.
+Save the Notebook file in the usual way (*⌘S*), keeping the `.xbook` extension. *Note that XPath Notebook output cell values are not saved when the file is saved.*

 ![empty notebook](empty-notebook.png)

-## STEP 3: Setup the XPath Evaluation Context
+## STEP 3: Setup the XPath Source

-To set the evaluation context item for a notebook just open an XML or JSON file in Visual Studio Code.
+To set the evaluation context file for a notebook just open an XML or JSON file in Visual Studio Code.

 The context-item is the result of evaluating either [`doc($uri)`](https://www.w3.org/TR/xpath-functions-31/#func-doc) or [`json-doc($uri)`](https://www.w3.org/TR/xpath-functions-31/#func-json-doc) respectively on the last opened file (excluding notebook files).
 Here is a summary of the evaluation context:

 | Definition  | Details |
 | ------- | ------- |